 - The intertwinement of political participation and the polarization processes in civil societies due to increasing, intersecting inequalities and marginalization.

 - The online and offline engagements shaping political agency and introducing novel forms of publicizing concerns and arguing for them in particular in the domain of visual participation.

 - The processes emerging from citizenship practices shaping the understanding of “political cultures”, and in particular the engagement in political (and proto- anti- and de-political) activities of young people.

 The centre conducts sociological research that addresses the large-scale wicked problems that societies – and the whole of humanity outright – are facing, including economic, social, environmental, and political inequality, as well as interlinked threats to democracy and equity-based governance.

-The centre’s core consists of a methodologically diverse, interdisciplinary group researchers, most of whom have closely worked together for more than five years.
+The centre’s core consists of a methodologically diverse, interdisciplinary group of researchers, most of whom have closely worked together for nearly a decade.

 Together, they form a unit of excellence, studying in a cross-secting fashion the dimensions, levels, and aspects of social life and societal structures that form the elements of democracy.
 This collective effort outreaches radically the capacities of any single researcher both in terms of volume and in terms of expertise from ethnographic research to visual sociology, to historical research, to statistics, to computational social sciences, and to AI technologies.
 A growing number of doctoral candidates, visiting fellows from abroad, and master’s students constantly join the group for varying periods of time.